 Integrative Medicine – A treatment approach that combines the use of eastern and western medicine.
 The focus is on the whole patient – mind, body, spirit and community.

 Medical Oncologist – A physician who specializes in the diagnosis and treatment of cancer.
-After a cancer diagnosis is made, it is the oncologist?s role to explain the cancer diagnosis and the meaning of the disease stage to the patient; discuss various treatment options; recommend the best course of treatment; deliver optimal care; and improve quality of life both through curative therapy and palliative care with pain and symptom management.
+After a cancer diagnosis is made, it is the oncologist’s role to explain the cancer diagnosis and the meaning of the disease stage to the patient; discuss various treatment options; recommend the best course of treatment; deliver optimal care; and improve quality of life both through curative therapy and palliative care with pain and symptom management.
 Often the medical oncologist leads the overall treatment team to keep track of the tests and exams.

 Pain Management Specialist – A pain management specialist is a physician with special training in evaluation, diagnosis, and treatment of all different types of pain.
-Pain is actually a wide spectrum of disorders including acute pain, chronic pain and cancer pain and sometimes a combination of these.
+Pain is actually a wide spectrum of disorders including acute pain, chronic pain, cancer pain, and sometimes a combination of these.
 Your pain management may include traditional medication as well as alternative treatments and even cannabis.

-Palliative care is provided by a specially-trained team of doctors, nurses and specialists who work together to provide an extra layer of support.
+Palliative care – Treatment provided by a specially-trained team of doctors, nurses and specialists who work together to provide an extra layer of support.
 It can be a means of helping patients and their families clarify their goals of care while providing symptom management, psychosocial guidance, and spiritual support.

 Pathologist – Someone who studies the cells, tissues and organs removed during a biopsy or surgery to help determine the disease.
 Pathology is the science or the study of the origin, nature, and course of diseases.
-A physician who interprets and diagnoses the changes caused by disease in tissues and body fluids.
+A pathologist is a physician who interprets and diagnoses the changes caused by disease in tissues and body fluids.

 Radiation Oncologist – A physician whose specialty is the use of radiation therapy as a treatment for cancer.

-Social Worker – is a professional and academic discipline that seeks to improve the quality of life and subjective well-being of individuals, families, couples, groups, and communities.
+Social Worker – A professional and academic discipline that seeks to improve the quality of life and subjective well-being of individuals, families, couples, groups, and communities.
 Social workers can help solve and cope with the everyday problems that arise following a cancer diagnosis.